-For the uninitiated, Diablo is the world’s premier action RPG series.
-It's a game that's effectively spawned many an imitator, but few have managed to come close to the original's addictive dungeon-crawling, gear-gathering grind.
+Diablo is the world’s premier action role-playing game (RPG) series.
+Interestingly, it's a game that's effectively spawned many an imitator.
+However, very few other games have managed to come close to the original's addictive, gear-gathering, dungeon-crawling grind.

-But the move from PC to console to smartphone has been a controversial one., and already seems to be dividing the game's hardcore fanbase.
+But there's a problem.
+The move from PC to console to smartphone has been rather controversial one.
+And because of this, it already seems to be dividing the game's hardcore fanbase.
 We're not sure where we stand yet.
-But we do think that Diablo Immortal could be a genuine antidote to all the horrible Diablo clones that plague mobile game stores, right?
+But we do think that Diablo Immortal could be a genuine antidote to a lot of the horrible Diablo clones that plague mobile game stores, right?

 Cut to the chase – Diablo on phones